InfamousBolt/flux/README.md

 # @photon-ai/flux

-> A new way to build and deploy your iMessage agents at the speed of light
+> Deploy your LangChain agent to iMessage in one line

 </div>